 Ecosystem Roles

 Eastern meadowlarks are prey for larger predators and they prey on a variety of insects, including grubs and caterpillars, which could damage the surrounding vegetation.
 They also act to disperse the sees of plants they eat.
 Sturnella magna serves as a host for a variety of internal and external parasites, and for brown-headed cowbirds.
-Brown-headed cowbirds are obligate parasites, which lay eggs in the nests of other species of birds. ("Western Meadowlark", 2003; Birdnature.com, 2002; Campbell, 1973; Cornell Lab of Ornithology, 2005c; Grossman and Hamlet, 1964; Lanyon, 1995; Stark, 1940; Taylor, 1969)
+Brown-headed cowbirds are obligate parasites, which lay eggs in the nests of other species of birds. ("Western Meadowlark", 2003; "Birdnature.com", 2002; Campbell, 1973; "Demography and Populations", 2005; Grossman and Hamlet, 1964; Lanyon, 1995; Stark, 1940; Taylor, 1969)

 Economic Importance for Humans: Positive